 Trees in Trouble to be Screened at Congressional Hearing

 Filmmaker Andrea Torrice, scientists from around the country, and tree organizations are working with RISC – the Reduce Risks from Invasive Species Coalition – and will be gathering in Washington DC on July 13 – 14th to alert government leaders about the growing threat of invasives and the urgent need for need for policy reform.
 Trees in Trouble will be screened as part of the congressional hearing.
-Stay tuned for updates on the event...
+Read more about the screening...